edyarr/Twine_Workshop/Analyzing_Games.md

 #### Activity.

-* Select one of the games (I'd like you to analyze all of them, so we'll assign one per group/person)
+* Select one of the games (I'd like us to analyze all of them, so we'll assign one per group/person)
 * Play the game
 * Take notes discussing:
     * What is the type of game you played?